Orban: 'Statues are Being Toppled, Gang Wars In Streets' in Liberal West

 “When we heard the Soviet propaganda that blacks are beaten in America we laughed it off, and the propaganda about young people in the West grovelling in a Coca Cola stupor.
 This was all that socialism could say about the West as criticism,” he explained.

-Thirty years later, however, he said several Western countries appeared to be heading for “financial ruin”, with “sovereign debts are running up to and above 120 per cent” — and, perhaps more importantly, problems with widespread disorder and a breakdown of social cohesion.
+Thirty years later, however, he said several Western countries appeared to be heading for “financial ruin” as “sovereign debts are running up to and above 120 per cent” — and, perhaps more importantly, they are suffering problems with widespread disorder and a breakdown of social cohesion.

 We all know Dijon, France as home to a popular mustard, but from now on we will remember it as home to a very violent feud between Chechen and Algerian gangs. pic.twitter.com/Qq3dAjL0Kv